acbart/acbart.github.io/index.md

 * [Computational Thinking course (CT@VT)](http://think.cs.vt.edu/ct/)
 * [AnimalScienceCraft](#)

 I study introductory computing experiences, both in terms of student motivation and cognition.
-I spend a lot of my time teaching introductory Python and thinking about how we can improve students' notional machines.

 When I teach, I try to keep the following in mind:
 * Have I provided a structure learning experience with clear expectations and instructions?
 * Have I provided opportunities for participation with feedback?
 * Am I supporting students internal agency, sense of usefulness, self-efficacy, personal interests, and perception of my caring?